-5.1 The Independent non-voting Co-optess are required to be appointed by statute and are invited to attend all meetings of the Ethics Committee and their views are sought and taken into consideration before the Ethics Committee takes any decision on whether the Member's conduct constitutes a failure to comply with the Code of Conduct and as to any action to be taken following a finding of failure to comply with the Code of Conduct.
+5.1 The Independent non-voting Co-optees are required to be appointed by statute and are invited to attend all meetings of the Ethics Committee and their views are sought and taken into consideration before the Ethics Committee takes any decision on whether the Member's conduct constitutes a failure to comply with the Code of Conduct and as to any action to be taken following a finding of failure to comply with the Code of Conduct.

-6. General Purposes and Audit Committee Co-opted Members
+6. Audit and Governance Committee Co-opted Members

-6.1 Appointments Committee recommends to Council the appointment of the independent (non-voting) Chair of General Purposes and Audit Committee.

-- The General Purposes and Audit Committee appoints one further independent non-voting co-opted committee member. - 6.2 Both independent members are permitted to be involved in respect of the Audit Functions of the committee only.
+6.1 Appointments and Disciplinary Committee recommends to Council the appointment of the independent (non-voting) Chair of Audit and Governance Committee.
+The Audit and Governance Committee appoints one further independent non-voting co-opted committee member.